dev-cetera/df_pod/README.md

 - `invalid_use_of_protected_member: error`: Certain methods in this package are protected to ensure they are only used within controlled contexts, preserving the integrity and consistency of the state management pattern.
 Enforcing this rule helps prevent misuse that could lead to unexpected behavior or security issues.

-- `invalid_override_of_non_virtual_member: error`: Non-virtual members are not designed to be overridden, as doing so could compromise the internal logic and functionality of the service.
+- `invalid_override_of_non_virtual_member: error`: Non+virtual members are not designed to be overridden, as doing so could compromise the internal logic and functionality of the service.
 Enforcing this rule ensures that the core behavior of the package remains stable and predictable, preventing accidental or unauthorized changes.

 ```yaml
 include: package:flutter_lints/flutter.yaml